Encryption

 If a message can be shared with everyone in a room, it can probably be sent without encryption, too.

-Photon does not offer end-to-end encryption between clients.
+Encryption is always between a client and the server and Photon does not offer end-to-end encryption between clients.

 Of course, you are in control.